Risk

 Residual Risk

 What remains after controls.
-Some devices can't eliminate risk—implants, diagnostics.
+Some devices can't eliminate risk.
+Implants, diagnostics.
 Benefit must outweigh.

 type